-Have you thought about what life looks like after you get married?
+That’s awesome.
+Congratulations!
+But have you thought about what life will look like after you get married?

 It’s easy to get so caught up in being engaged, booking your honeymoon, and planning for the big day that you forget all about life on the other side.
 But today, I want you to stop for a minute, take a breath, and think about this important topic: money and marriage.

 One of the quickest ways to put a strain on your new marriage is to not be on the same page with your spouse about money.
 It doesn’t matter whether you earn $10,000 or $1 million.
 If you and your spouse aren’t seeing eye to eye on handling your money, you will eventually have problems.
 I don’t say that as a scare tactic, but I do want to remind you that you can’t avoid this topic.